crcn/tandem-old/packages/tandem-app/README.md

 - [ ] PC VM
   - [ ] dev server /run, and /diff/:documentHash api
+  - [ ] dev server needs to store dependency graph in global state

 - [ ] prop inferencing for css styles (needed for things like transpiling)
   - [ ] auto flag for if statement